 to December 2004, it grew to 21 kids and hasn’t stopped growing since.
 In 2011, we decided to incorporate adults

 into the program as well.
 We asked the adults to help further the ministry by paying gym fees that are used

 to offset the cost of the children who don’t have the funds to box in the program.
 We have seen the way our

 program has changed our kids.
 They want to further their education and make important decisions that will help

 them make in today's society .
 The boxers who have been through our program have changed their attitude, grades

 and the graduation rate has gone up.
 These kids, our children/boxers, want to do good.
 They just need Love, Encouragement, and some guidance.
 "We believe every child deserves a fighting chance."
 Want you decide today

 to make a small monthly donation of $25 or whatever you feel lead to give a month in support of the ministry's missions.

-Greg and Dorothy Young started Fight 4 Life Fitness and Boxing Ministry, Inc. nine years after making the move
+Greg and Dorothy Young started Fight 4 Life Fitness and Boxing Ministry, Inc. fourteen years after making the move

 from Orlando, Florida to Birmingham, Alabama.
 Greg